Azure/iot-identity-service/docs/running/_index.md

     export PKCS11_BASE_SLOT="pkcs11:$TOKEN_PARAM$PIN_SUFFIX"

     # The service will read these two env vars.

+    # If you're using the tpm2-pkcs11 library, remember to also export the `TPM2_PKCS11_STORE` env var.
     ```

     Finally, run the service with parameters corresponding to the auth method of the device identity.